alekslario/dynamic-web-forum/README.md

 All links are on the main page.
 To add a post, you must first register.
 After registering, go to 'Topics' and join any topic.
 Once you have joined a topic, you can post under that topic.
 To join topics, click on 'Topics,' then choose a topic you like.
-Once the topic details page is loaded, fill out the form to join.
+Once the topic details page is loaded, press `join` button.